n-r-a-s/websocket/README.md

 Implements server/client communication over the WebSocket protocol for the integration into the Apache Tomcat Web Application Framework.
 The following features are demonstrated (full-duplex,bidirectional):
 - Message created in one session seen on all other sessions
 - Message removal on all sessions
-- Message propagated or supressed for selected sessions
+- Message propagated or supressed on specific sessions

 This is an adaption from the Oracle tutorial with the following modifications:
 - Edited for deployment on Apache Tomcat instead of Glassfish